JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### NuGet Support

-Configuration parameters `teamcity.tool.NuGet.CommandLine.%NUGET_VERSION%.nupkg` are not reported anymore.
+Configuration parameters `teamcity.tool.NuGet.CommandLine.%\NUGET_VERSION%.nupkg` are not reported anymore.
 The `teamcity.tool.NuGet.CommandLine.%NUGET_VERSION%` parameters should be referenced instead.

-For example, instead of using `%teamcity.tool.NuGet.CommandLine.DEFAULT.nupkg%` parameter reference `%teamcity.tool.NuGet.CommandLine.DEFAULT%` should be used.
+For example, instead of using `%\teamcity.tool.NuGet.CommandLine.DEFAULT.nupkg%` parameter reference `%\teamcity.tool.NuGet.CommandLine.DEFAULT%` should be used.

 ### Build Statistics